angular/angular/aio/content/guide/router-tutorial-toh.md

 by way of the `HeroesModule`, and in the `AppRoutingModule`.

 Routes provided by feature modules are combined together into their imported module's routes by the router.
-This allows you to continue defining the feature module routes without modifying the main route configuration.
+This lets you continue defining the feature module routes without modifying the main route configuration.

 Remove the `HeroListComponent` import and the `/heroes` route from the `app-routing.module.ts`.